easylogic/sapa/README.md

-# sa-pa
+# sapa

-sa-pa a simple library to make JS Application.
+sapa a simple library to make JS Application.

 # Install